zixuan-hhot/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4.2 - 7-11-17 =
+* Fixed: an issue with saving BackWPup job files
+* Fixed: conflict with the Color Picker library
+* Fixed: an issue with executing multiple updates at once on a site detected on some setups
+* Fixed: an issue with cloning sites from a backup file detected on some setups
+* Updated: support for the new Google PageSpeed Insights plugin version
+* Updated: the Contact Support branding feature will be visible only to Administrator users

+= 3.4.1 - 6-12-17 =
+* Fixed: an issue with the update process on some setups
+* Fixed: an issue with cloning sites from backup file
+* Updated: support for the new WP Rocket settings for the new version of the Rocket extension

 = 3.4 - 5-11-17 =
 * Fixed: an issue with updating plugins and themes on some server setups